 Of course, the LGBT community faces a number of new challenges today.
-And while this recent order focuses primarily on repealing protection for transgender students, this is a critical time to communicate with – and show your support to – your employees.
+And while this order focused primarily on repealing protection for transgender students, this is a critical time to communicate with – and show your support to – your employees.

 - Ensure that your Diversity & Inclusion program and policies are ready for today's challenges

 - Invite open discussion and feedback